BrowserBox/BrowserBox/README.md

 Or https://hk.cloudbrowser.xyz (if you're in Asia-Pac this is probalby faster)

+Are you unwilling to invest more time in your security?

+Please eamil me at cris@dosyago.com or cris@dosycorp.com if you want to spend more time on your security.

 ### Detailed Instructions

 Below is from an email I sent to a user to help them set up the first time: